glamboyosa/swig/README.md

     "github.com/swig/swig-go/drivers"
 )

 // 1.
-Define your worker
-type EmailWorker struct {
+Define your worker (as shown above in Understanding Workers) type EmailWorker struct {
     To      string `json:"to"`
     Subject string `json:"subject"`